Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

  - I have adapted aspects of each page design during the build to suit the purpose, without losing sight of the original goal.

 #### **Surface**
-The websites pages were built almost in reverse order from 'Contact', 'Resume' through 'Portfolio' and finally the home page.
+The websites pages were almost built in reverse order from 'Contact', 'Resume' through 'Portfolio' and finally the home page.
 This was a deliberate choice based on how confident I was in the structure of each page.
-I had well defined design ideas for the first two pages but struggled more, nailing down a structure for the homepage.
+I had well defined design ideas for the first two pages but struggled to nail down a structure for the homepage.
 That said I am pleased with the overall result

 ##### **Colour Scheme**